Success-Vera/Success-Vera/README.md

 Hello, my name is Ifeoma Veronica Nwabufo.
-I have a bachelor's degree in Mathematics and currently undergoing a masters degree in Big Data.
+I have a bachelor's degree in Mathematics and completed a masters degree in Mathematical Sciences with a major in Big Data.
 I am interested in Artificial Intelligence, Machine Learning, Deep Learning, Data Science and Big Data.
 I like writing and teaching.

 You can reach me on ifysuccessvera@gmail.com